 - Facilitate Conversations – A VPAT provides a structured document to facilitate conversations between a purchaser and vendor.
 Most products have some degree of accessibility failures.
 The VPAT allows the vendor to note these failures and their severity.
 Further, savvy vendors will also add alternative methods of access (accommodations) as part of their response.
 Purchasers, in turn, can report these shortcomings to the internal requesting customer.
 The internal customer can then take one of three actions: Propose their own accommodations; Request the vendor to propose a solution to include remediation prior or post purchase; Reject the product as not suitable.

 - Reduce Procurement Time – Ensuring that a product is accessible is a requirement of federal and state laws.
 Purchasers who receive a well documented VPAT can greatly reduce the procurement cycle time.
-This time savings can come in the form of fewer question and answer exchanges and purchasers may be able to forgo gathering other forms of credible evidence such as manual testing.
+This time savings can come in the form of fewer question and answer exchanges, and purchasers may be able to forgo gathering other forms of credible evidence, such as manual testing.

 Consistent Sections Across Template Versions

 Each of the four versions has preserved key elements of the original VPAT 2.0.
 Each template contains an instruction section at the top template that includes guidance and references.
-When applicable, best practices are included in the sections below.
+When applicable, the best practices are included in the sections below.

 Accessibility Conformance Report (ACR)